Torch Computers: Torch Quad X

+Initially announced as the Advanced Triple X in late 1987, coinciding with news of the refinancing necessary to bring the product to market, the machine eventually reached the market in March 1988.

 Torch QS and QM series

 A similar combination of Motorola chipset, OpenChip DMA controller, VME bus, storage, and network interfaces was marketed by Torch Technology in 1990 as the QS product family.
 The QS1000 was a 68010-based system reminiscent of the Triple X with 2 MB of RAM, 80 MB hard drive and 720 KB 5.25-inch floppy drive running the OpenTop environment, and the QS2000 was a 68020-based system (upgradeable to the 68030) with 4 MB of RAM, 80 MB hard drive and 720 KB 5.25-inch floppy drive running the Y-OpenTop environment on top of the X Window System.
 On such systems, Torch's Unix product offered demand-paged virtual memory and BSD enhancements.

 A server product, the QM2000, was largely similar to the QS2000 but emphasised multi-user facilities, offering ten RS-232C serial ports and aiming to support "the processing needs of two to 10 concurrent users", ostensibly providing a X Window System interface on every user terminal.
 Pricing started at £2,000 for the QS1000, £4,000 for the QS2000, and £5,500 for the QM2000.